Survival Rates for Selected Adult Brain Tumors

 Understanding the numbers

 • These numbers don’t take everything into account.
 Survival rates are grouped here based on tumor type and a person’s age.
-But other factors, such as the location of the tumor, whether it can be removed (or destroyed) completely, and if the tumor cells have certain gene or chromosome changes, can also affect your outlook.
+But other factors, such as the location of the tumor, whether it can be removed (or destroyed) completely, and whether the tumor cells have certain gene or chromosome changes, can also affect your outlook.

-• Remember, these survival rates can’t predict what will happen to any individual person.
-If you find these statistics are confusing and you have more questions, talk to your doctor to better understand your specific situation.
+• Remember, these survival rates can’t predict what will happen to any person.
+If you find these statistics confusing and you have more questions, talk to your doctor to better understand your specific situation.

-Last Revised: May 5, 2020
+Last Revised: January 5, 2026

 American Cancer Society Emails